Yossi Katz (geographer): Academic career

+Katz began his academic career with a bachelor's degree in geography and education at the Hebrew University of Jerusalem.
+He then pursued a master's degree and a Ph.D. in geography at the same institution, completing his doctoral dissertation in 1983.

-As of 2021, Yossi Katz is Chair for the Study of the History and Activities of the Jewish National Fund and Chair of University Publishing, Bar-Ilan.
+As of 2021, Yossi Katz is chair for the Study of the History and Activities of the Jewish National Fund and Chair of University Publishing, Bar-Ilan.
 He was also professor at the Department of Geography (later Department of Geography and Environment).